FGG100y/dotfiles/README.md

 ## using rsync to udpate dotfile repo as needed

 When it comes to dotfiles, one would like to make a change and get the effects ASAP.
-Make some aliases to quickly open and record new tricks, source it and enjoy it.
-And regularly update the repo's then push it to remote repo so that it can be shared to all other machines.
+Edit the dotfiles, save and source them (if needed).
+That's how to make them work.
+If you work on more than one machine, you will want to sync the dotfiles.
+And propably you don't want to do it one file a time.
+So, a bash srcipt way help.
+I myself use this `syncdot.sh` (in the same dir) to sync all my dotfiles to my git repository, then make some good commits and push it to remote repository.
+Now it's easy to be shared to all other machines.

 ## Or you just want to update repo/vimrc immediately